pdroalves/pdroalves.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Pedro, and I'm a [GPU Engineer at Zama](https://www.zama.ai/).
+I'm Pedro, and I'm a [Senior GPU Engineer at Zama](https://www.zama.ai/).

 I have a PhD and M.Sc in Computer Science, and a B.Sc. in Applied Mathematics, from the University of Campinas.
 My research interests aim for privacy-preserving computing, in particular cryptography and functional encryption; and high-performance computing.
 Furthermore, I have works in geophysics and biology on the development of specialized software using CUDA platform.